-Retail is a highly diverse sector and contributes Many joint CSR efforts in the sector focus on making considerably to the Dutch economy.
-The sector is the retail chain more sustainable by reducing CO2 made up of 110,000 retailers, is the main employer in emissions and transport movements, using less the Netherlands (650,000 employees) and has a packaging material etc. It mainly concerns turnover of 81 billion euro a year (2012).
-Moreover, the environmental issues (confined within the sector has a strategic position when it comes to Netherlands). promoting sustainability in consumer goods and purchase behaviour.
-After all, retailers are the main As for labour risks, some sectors and companies are link between producers and wholesalers, and at higher risk of shop crime, putting their employees' between producers and consumers.
-More and more safety in jeopardy.
-This issue is a major priority in the retailers are also acting as producers/importers, and retail sector, but does not fall under its CSR efforts, have their own house brands.
-As such, their role just like other topics, which are more linked to differs from that of a traditional shopkeeper, who only efficient business management. buys goods and sells them to consumers at a profit.
+Retail is a highly diverse sector and contributes considerably to the Dutch economy.
+The sector is made up of 110,000 retailers, is the main employer in the Netherlands (650,000 employees) and has a turnover of 81 billion euro a year (2012).
+Moreover, the sector has a strategic position when it comes to promoting sustainability in consumer goods and purchase behaviour.
+After all, retailers are the main link between producers and wholesalers, and between producers and consumers.
+More and more retailers are also acting as producers/importers, and have their own house brands.
+As such, their role differs from that of a traditional shopkeeper, who only buys goods and sells them to consumers at a profit.
 Traditional retailers are a dying breed.
-What is more, The dialogue between the government and the retail the boundaries between traditional retail sectors are sector is heavily 'institutionalised' for environmental becoming increasingly blurred, and non-food, food topics - energy for lighting, heating, shop entrances, and hospitality are more often than not integrated into air-conditioning and cooling (e.g. through one and the same retail set-up.
-Consequently, CSR environmental regulations) and packaging (through risks apply, to a greater or lesser extent, to the entire various covenants based on producer responsibility). sector.
-As a result of the diversity described above, For these risks, civil society organisations give the the purchasing processes in retail differ tremendously approach to the 'responsibility to respect' a much according to the product, sector and company in lower score than the sector.
-Nevertheless, in the rest of this sector factsheet we will focus on the question. 'responsibility to respect' in relation to products.
+What is more, the boundaries between traditional retail sectors are becoming increasingly blurred, and non-food, food and hospitality are more often than not integrated into one and the same retail set-up.
+Consequently, CSR risks apply, to a greater or lesser extent, to the entire sector.
+As a result of the diversity described above, the purchasing processes in retail differ tremendously according to the product, sector and company in question.